 Background: Traditional chronic disease management did not pay attention to effects of geographic factors on the compliance of treatment regime, which resulted in geographic inequality in outcomes of chronic disease management.
 This study aims to examine the geographic distribution and clustering of quality indicators of diabetes care.
 Method: We first extracted address, demographic information and quality of care indicators (number of visits, complications, prescription and laboratory records) of patients with diabetes for the year 2014 from medical information system in a medical center in Tainan City, Taiwan, and the patients’ addresses were transformed into district- and village- level data.
 We then compared the differences of geographic distribution and clustering of quality of care indicators between townships and villages.
 Despite the descriptive results, rate ratios and 95% confidence intervals (CI) were estimated for indices of care in order to compare the quality of diabetes care among different areas.
 Results: A total of 23,588 patients with diabetes were extracted from the hospital data system; whereas 12,716 patients’ information and medical records were included to the following analysis.
 More than half of the subjects in this study were male and between 60-79 years old.
 Furthermore, the quality of diabetes care did indeed vary by geographical levels.
 Thru the smaller level, we could point out clustered areas more specifically.
 Fuguo Village (of Yongkang District) and Zhiyi Village (of Sinhua District) were found to be ‘hotspots’ for nephropathy and cerebrovascular disease; while Wangliau Village and Erwang Village (of Yongkang District) would be ‘coldspots’ for lowest proportion of ≧ 80% compliance to blood lipids examination.
 On the other hand, Yuping Village (in Anping District) was the area with the lowest proportion of ≧80% compliance to all laboratory examination.
 Conclusion: In spite of examining the geographic distribution, calculating rate ratios and their 95% CI could also be a useful and consistent method to test the association.
 This information is useful for health planners, diabetes case managers and other affiliate practitioners to organize care resources to the areas most needed.

-Due to the acquisition of huge amount of brain tumor magnetic resonance images (MRI) in the clinics, it is very difficult for the radiologists to manually interpret and segment these images within a reasonable span of time.
+Due to the acquisition of huge amounts of brain tumor magnetic resonance images (MRI) in clinics, it is very difficult for radiologists to manually interpret and segment these images within a reasonable span of time.
 Computer-aided diagnosis (CAD) systems can enhance the diagnostic capabilities of radiologists and reduce the time required for accurate diagnosis.
-An intelligent computer-aided technique for automatic detection of brain tumor through magnetic resonance images is proposed in this paper.
-The proposed technique uses following computational methods; the Level Set for segmentation of brain tumor from other brain parts, extraction of features from this segmented tumor portion using gray level co-occurrence Matrix (GLCM), and the Artificial Neural Network (ANN) to classify brain tumor images according to their respective types.
-The whole work is carried out on 50 images having five types of brain tumor.
+An intelligent computer-aided technique for automatic detection of a brain tumor through MRI is presented in this paper.
+The technique uses the following computational methods; the Level Set for segmentation of a brain tumor from other brain parts, extraction of features from this segmented tumor portion using gray level co-occurrence Matrix (GLCM), and the Artificial Neural Network (ANN) to classify brain tumor images according to their respective types.
+The entire work is carried out on 50 images having five types of brain tumor.
 The overall classification accuracy using this method is found to be 98% which is significantly good.

 RV Car Clinic as Cost-Effective Health Care